 A Brief Guide to PSP

-PSP is caused by the progressive death of nerve cells in the brain, leading to difficulty with balance, movement, vision, speech and swallowing.
-It is so called because it’s:
+Progressive Supranuclear Palsy (PSP) is a Parkinson’s-like neurological condition caused by the premature loss of nerve cells in certain parts of the brain.
+Over time this leads to difficulties with balance, movement, vision, speech and swallowing.

-PSP is associated with an over-production of a protein called tau in certain areas of the brain.
-In PSP, it forms into clumps – or neurofibrillary tangles – which are believed to damage nerve cells.
+PSP is associated with the build-up of a protein called tau in certain areas of the brain.
+The protein forms into clumps (neurofibrillary tangles), which are believed to damage the nerve cells.